 What Might I Need?

-You can find these in your diet or on the supplement aisle:
+You can find these in foods or on the supplement aisle:

-Vitamin D: This nutrient, made by the body from sunshine, helps you take in calcium and phosphorus, so it’s key for healthy bones and teeth.
-Older adults don’t make it as well, so supplements can help make you less likely to have bone loss and fractures.
+Vitamin D. This nutrient, made by the body from sunshine, helps you take in calcium and phosphorus, so it’s key for healthy bones and teeth.
+Older adults don’t make it as well, so supplements can help make you less likely to have bone loss and broken bones.

 And here are some popular items you can find in the supplements aisle that you might talk with your doctor about:

-Fish oil: The omega-3 fatty acids found in salmon and some other fish may have cardiovascular benefits.
-The American Heart Association recommends at least two servings of this type of fish a week.
+Fish oil.
+The American Heart Association recommends at least two servings a week of salmon and other types of fish with omega-3 fatty acids.
 In supplement form, though, no studies have shown that it protects against heart disease.
 Omega-3s also may help with symptoms of rheumatoid arthritis.